Resolving A Disputed Workers Compensation Claim

 However, every claim is eventually resolved, usually through a settlement.
 Indeed, California law requires the parties involved in a workers' compensation case to attend a Mandatory Settlement Conference (MSC) before going to a trial before a judge.
 In California, workers' compensation cases can be resolved through two types of settlements:

 While it is theoretically possible to resolve a disputed workers' compensation claim on your own, we can't recommend it.
 If you go up against a trained claims administrator - and your employer's attorneys - on your own, you'll go into settlement negotiations at a serious disadvantage.
 That's why you need the Law Office of Robert A. McLaughlin on your side.
-Call (866) 324-9558 today.
+Call us toll-free at (866) 324-9558 (receives calls from California numbers only) or locally at 619-354-4854 today.

 The first type of settlement, a Compromise and Release, is designed to close the entire case in a single lump sum payment rather than awarding payments over time.
 The injured worker and the employer or insurance company agree on an amount that will pay for the entire cost of the worker's disability as well as any future medical care.
 Once a Compromise and Release is agreed upon and the money changes hands, the case is over.